-Our final action, on the way back to the ship, was to bring a large chunk of sea ice onto the Zodiac to be used in cocktails at the bar.
+On the way back to the ship, our final action was to bring a large chunk of sea ice onto the Zodiac to be used in cocktails at the bar.

 After lunch, we stopped out on the deck, watching the birds, circling the boat, coming close but never landing on our vessel.

-The birds did, however, land on the water, and when they take off, they run on the surface, wings flapping before they reach the sky.
+However, the birds did land on the water, and when they take off, they run on the surface, wings flapping before they reach the sky.

 We also passed an Adelie penguin on a tiny bit of ice, alone and taking a break from swimming.